agencyenterprise/alpha-ai-avatar-sdk-react/README.md

 ## Plugins

 You can explore our comprehensive list of plugins supported within the Avatar SDK to streamline and accelerate your application development process.
-For detailed information about each plugin, refer to our [`plugins documentation`](docs/plugins).
+For detailed information about each plugin, refer to our [plugins documentation](docs/plugins).

 ## Examples

-You can find a few examples in the [`examples`](examples/) folder of the library.
+You can find a few examples in the [examples](examples/) folder of the library.
 These examples demonstrates how to configure and use the SDK in a React project.

 ## Documentation

-For a detailed overview of all supported configurations, please refer to our comprehensive [`documentation`](docs/).
+For a detailed overview of all supported configurations, please refer to our comprehensive [documentation](docs/).

 ---